GFlorio/gflorio.github.io/cv.md

 - An adaptable signal processing pipeline, including Bayesian filtering.
 - Building, training, evaluating and deploying machine learning models.
-- Design and implementation of a proper RESTful API, using Spring Boot
+- Design and implementation of a proper RESTful API, using Spring Boot.
 - Tooling for monitoring and profiling the system in production with Graylog and Grafana.
 - Deploying on Kubernetes with proper configuration to ensure scalability and availability.

-**Toolset:** Java, Spring Boot, Python, Scikit-Learn, Docker, Git, SQL, Kubernetes, AWS, Microservices Architecture
+**Toolset:** Java, Spring Boot, Python, Scikit-Learn, Docker, Git, SQL, Kubernetes, Azure, Microservices Architecture, RabbitMQ

 ### Software Engineering Intern at Software Architecture Lab